 Matt and Jenni Cox came on staff in 1992.
 Matt has served as Farmer, Program Director, Director of Equine Ministries and now as the Executive Director.
 Matt teaches multiple classes for the School of Discipleship.
-Jenni homeschools three of their five children.
-Their eldest is married and living in TX.
+Jenni serves as his secretary and has homeschooled all of their five children, three of which are out of the house now.
+Their eldest is married and living in TX with their two grandchildren.
 Jenni also assists with the “Marriage Dynamics” class.
 Both Matt and Jenni are School of Discipleship alumni.

 Merry Christmas from the Cox Family!

 “Be still, and know that I am God.”

 Ps.
 46:10 is a common verse, but an uncommon understanding.
 We often see it as a challenge to quiet our stressed out lives or chaotic circumstances, but the context of this verse is actually set when the nations are warring against each other and against God and His people.
 God’s words here are one of rebuke, much like you would rebuke your kids if they were loudly quarrelling at your feet.
 It is God entering into the battle and reminding them of Who is on the throne.
 This verse actually ends with an explanation mark as He continues, “I will be exalted among the nations, I will be exalted in the earth!”
 Somehow we tend to leave this part off.